hankhsu1996/json-rpc-2.0/README.md

 FetchContent_MakeAvailable(jsonrpc)
 ```

-### Using Conan 2
+### Optional: Using Conan 2

-Create a `conanfile.txt` in your project directory with the following content:
+For projects using Conan, create a `conanfile.txt` in your project directory with the following content:

 ```ini
 [requires]